Velocidex/velociraptor-docs/content/knowledge_base/tips/download_password.md

+---
-# How do I enable password protected VFS downloads?
+title: How do I enable password protected VFS downloads?
+---

 You can just export them from the GUI!